Embeddings of manifolds with boundary: classification

 This page has not been refereed.
 The information given here might be incomplete or provisional.

-2 Classification theorems
+2 Embedding and unknotting theorems

 Theorem 2.1.
-Assume that is a closed compact -manifold.
-Then embeds into .
+Assume that is a compact connected -manifold.

-This is well-known strong Whitney embedding theorem.
+Part (a) is well-known strong Whitney embedding theorem.

-(b) is connected and .
+(b) has non-empty boundary and .

 Then any two embeddings of into are isotopic.

-3 Example
+3 Example of non-isotopic embeddings

 The following example is folklore.

-Proposition 3.1.
+Example 3.1.
 Let be the cylinder over .

 The following folklore result holds.